turtle96/taskell/docs/UserGuide.md

 > Take Note! <br>
 > * If you only specify a folder name without directory, i.e. `save` project, Taskell will create a file named 'project' within Taskell's own directory.
 >Whereas `save` C:/Users/Jim/Documents/project will open a file named 'project' within your desktop's Documents folder.
-> * Both Windows and Linux OS have restricted symbols not allowed for filenames.
+> * Both Windows and Linux OS have restricted symbols that are not allowed for folder names.
 Please be aware of the symbols shown in the table below.

 Windows |  Linux